fireflycons/amzn2-dev-environment/README.md

 choco install packer terraform putty tigervnc-viewer -y
 ```

-Ideally have a hosted zone in Route53 so that Terraform can automatically assign an DNS record to the instance.
+Ideally have a hosted zone in Route53 so that Terraform can automatically assign a DNS record to the instance.

 Follow this guide to get up and running